Assignment & Evaluation - NonRanked

 Proposed Objective/Assignment Form

-Faculty members complete the Faculty Annual Assignment Form proposing the objectives and assignment for fiscal year 2014-15.
+Faculty members complete the Faculty Annual Assignment Form proposing the objectives and assignment for the most recently completed fiscal year.

 - Identify proposed objectives/assignment for each category that is applicable to their overall assignment: Teaching/Instruction, Research/Scholarly Activity, Service, Administration, Clinical Care (w/o students and housestaff), or Other.
 Complete a separate page/form for each category.